18F/join.tts.gsa.gov/pages/positions/bucket-tts-engineer.md

   - Direct Deposit of salary check to financial organization required.

 ## Qualifications
-To qualify for this role, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
-Specialized experience for this role will be listed here as soon as it is available.

 Provide as much detail as possible on your resume so that we can evaluate your previous experience.
 Follow our [guidance on creating a federal style resume.](https://join.tts.gsa.gov/resume/)